Discrete Latent Structure in Neural Networks: Overview

 The role of structure prediction is to provide a \textbf{prediction rule} for selecting a best structure, and, if possible, a \textbf{probability distribution} over all possible structures.
 In the latter case, we would have a \emph{probabilistic} structure prediction model.
 This is challenging because the total number of possible structures can grow very quickly (often exponentially) with the size of the problem, see~\cref{fig:structures}.
-Given a specified probabilistic structure prediction model $\Pr(\z \mid \x)$, in this book, we consider three challenging problems, which will serve as \textbf{computational building blocks} for learning and prediction. \begin{itemize} \item \textbf{Maximization:} find $\argmax_{\z \in \cZ} \Pr(\z \mid \x)$; \item \textbf{Expectation:} compute $\bbE_{\Pr(\z\mid\x)}\big[h(\var{Z})\big]$ for some function $h$; \item \textbf{Sampling:} draw a stochastic $\z \sim \Pr(\z \mid \x)$. \end{itemize} For latent variable learning, it is usually not enough to just have access to these methods, but we also need to be able to compute or approximate their gradients, with respect to some parameters of the distribution; this is sometimes called ``differentiating over the structure'' and is the main topic of \cref{sec:struct-relax}.
+Given a specified probabilistic structure prediction model $\Pr(\z \mid \x)$, in this book, we consider three challenging problems, which will serve as \textbf{computational building blocks} for learning and prediction. \begin{itemize} \item \textbf{Maximization:} find $\argmax_{\z \in \cZ} \Pr(\z \mid \x)$; \item \textbf{Expectation:} compute $\bbE_{\var{Z} \sim \Pr(\var{Z}\mid\x)}\big[h(\var{Z})\big]$ for some function $h$; \item \textbf{Sampling:} draw a stochastic $\z \sim \Pr(\var{Z} \mid \x)$. \end{itemize} These building blocks are well studied in the structured output prediction setting, which we review in this chapter.
+However, in the next chapters we will see that structured latent variable learning also builds upon the same building blocks.
+Moreover, for latent variable learning, it is usually not enough to just have access to these methods, but we also need to be able to compute or approximate their gradients, with respect to some parameters of the distribution; this is sometimes called ``differentiating over the structure'' and is the main topic of \cref{sec:struct-relax}.

 In this chapter, we review the two main strategies classically employed for structure prediction: incremental prediction and global prediction.
 Both of them rely on breaking down structures into the constituent parts, but they differ in the trade-offs between representation power and optimality.